 - Sec.
-64. Lump-Sum Appropriations.
+66. Lump-Sum Appropriations.
 Release of lump-sum appropriations shall be made upon compliance with the requirements under the applicable general and/or special provisions and submission by the agency concerned of a Special Budget pursuant to Section 35, Chapter 5, Book VI of E.O.
-No. 292, copy furnished the Speaker of the House of the Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance.
-The Special Budget shall include the complete details of the programs, activities and projects covering the lump-sum appropriations with the corresponding cost up to the lowest level, i.e., provincial, city or municipal level, as the case may be. - Sec.
-65. Fund Transfers to Civil Society Organizations.
-A government agency may transfer public funds to a Civil Society Organization (CSO) only if all of the following conditions are present: - (a) The CSO is either: - (i) implementing a government program or project jointly with the government agency, or - (ii) a beneficiary of a government program or project. - (b) There is a specific appropriation in the General Appropriations Act or some other appropriation law for such government program or project. - c) The government agency has accreditted the CSO in accordance with its guidelines: PROVIDED, That such guidelines shall include, as a minimum, the following requirements: - (i) The existence or presence of the CSO in its stated address and area of operation has been validated; - (ii) The CSO has an identified membership and leadership and defined organizational structure; - (iii) The CSO is in good standing with all government agencies from which the CSO has received public funds; - (iv) The CSO is not in default or in delay in liquidating any public funds received from any government agency; - (v) For implementing CSOs, the CSO must have a proven track record and good standing in undertaking civil society works; the CSO must not have any Director, Trustee, Officer or key personnel related within the fourth civil degree of consanguinity or affinity to any official involved in the processing of its accreditation, or any official of the government agency funding or implementing the program or project to be implemented by the CSO; and the CSO must have proven legal existence; and - (vi) For beneficiary CSOs, the CSO must have the appropriate social preparation from the government agency providing the grant of financial assistance.
+No. 292, copy furnished the House Committee on Appropriations and the Senate Committee on Finance.
+The Special Budget shall include the complete details of the programs, activities and projects covering the lump-sum appropriations with the corresponding cost up to the lowest level i.e., provincial, city or municipal level, as the case may be. - Sec.
+67. Fund Transfers to Civil Society Organizations.
+A government agency may transfer public funds to a Civil Society Organization (CSO) only if all of the following conditions are present: - (a) The CSO is either: - (i) implementing a government program or project jointly with the government agency; or - (ii) a beneficiary of a government program or project. - (b) There is a specific appropriation in the General Appropriations Act or some other appropriation law for such government program or project. - (c) The government agency has accredited the CSO in accordance with its guidelines.
+The guidelines shall include, as a minimum, the following requirements: - (i) The presence of the CSO in its stated address and area of operation has been validated; - (ii) The CSO has an identified membership and leadership and defined organizational structure; - (iii) The CSO is in good standing with all government agencies from which the CSO has received public funds; - (iv) The CSO is not in default or in delay in liquidating any public funds received from any government agency; - (v) For implementing CSOs, the CSO must have a proven track record and good standing in undertaking civil society works; the CSO must not have any Director, Trustee, Officer or key personnel related within the fourth civil degree of consanguinity of affinity to any official involved in the processing of its accreditation, or any official of the government agency funding or implementing the program or project to be implemented by the CSO; and the CSO must have proven legal existence; and

+(vi) For Beneficiary CSOs, the CSO must have the appropriate social preparation from the government agency providing the grant of financial assistance.

-In the case of a cooperative who wishes to become a CSO partner, the submission of certificate of registration and certificate of compliance as issued by the Cooperative Development Authority specifically for that purpose including meeting the minimum requirements as stated herein shall be sufficient for it to qualify as a CSO partner.
+In case of a cooperative who wishes to become a CSO partner, the submission of certificate of registration and certificate of compliance as issued by the Cooperative Development Authority specifically for that purpose including meeting the minimum requirements as stated herein shall be sufficient for it to qualify as a CSO partner.